Davidevlops/JS-DSA/numerical-algorithms.md

 - **Time Complexity** → How fast the algorithm runs
 - **Space Complexity** → How much memory it uses

-**For instance:**
-- Naive exponentiation: O(n)
-- Fast Exponentiation (Exponentiation by Squaring): O(log n) — a huge improvement for cryptography and large computations.

 ## Essential Numerical Algorithms to Know